SpotIt+: Verification-based Text-to-SQL Evaluation with Database Constraints: Evaluation

+We are primarily interested in the following questions: \begin{itemize} \item How do the accuracy change when we check SQL equivalence under additional database constraints? \item Can \spotitplus efficiently evaluate prediction correctness with the additional database constraints? \item Can the added constraints result in more realistic counterexample databases? \end{itemize}

 We first evaluate the predictions of each method using BIRD’s official test-based execution accuracy metric (\ex), which compares the results of executing the generated and gold queries on a given test database.
 We then apply \spotitplus to predictions that are deemed correct by \ex.
 We consider three configurations: 1) \vanilla: bounded equivalence checking without extracted database constraints.
 This is the configuration used in prior work~\cite{spotit}; 2) \ruleBased: bounded equivalence checking with extracted database constraints, but without LLM validation and repair; and 3) \LLM: bounded verification with LLM-validated constraints.

+Constraint extraction is performed offline once per database.
+Table~\ref{tab:bird-stats} summarizes the statistics of the 11 BIRD-dev databases.
+The specification mining pass took approximately 5 minutes to process all 11 databases sequentially.
+Validating the 6,264 mined constraints via the OpenAI API took approximately 2.5 hours, yielding 1,916 remaining constraints.
+These costs are reasonable as a one-time computation that can be further reduced through parallelization.

-We verify each SQL pair up to a bound of 5 rows per table.
+We verify each SQL pair up to a bound of 5 rows per table, prior work~\cite{spotit} suggests that the number of additional counterexamples is marginal for $K \geq 3$.
 Each pair is assigned one physical core, 8GB of memory, and a CPU timeout of 600 seconds.
 In practice, counterexamples are typically found within seconds, as discussed below.
 Experiments were conducted on a cluster of Dell PowerEdge R6525 servers equipped with 2.6GHz AMD CPU cores.
+An artifact that contains scripts to reproduce our experiments is publicly available~\cite{spotitplus-artifact}.